 We have applied the described measurement methodology to 250 consecutively published torrents, learnt from The Pirate Bay's RSS service from December 20th 2010 until January 4th 2011.
 From this set of torrents we were able to learn the neighbours list for more than 150k peers.
 Specifically, we are able to derive the evolution of the neighbourhood composition for each peer since, as explained above, we periodically retrieve every peer's neighbours list.
 Furthermore we map the peers' IP addresses to their country and ISP using the MaxMind Database [16].
 Finally, it is worth mentioning that roughly 70% of peers are unreachable and thus, we cannot directly collect their neighbourhoods snapshots.
 However, these peers establish most of their connections to other reachable peers (i.e., it is unlikely that two unreachable peers establish a connection since it would require to use complex NAT-traversal mechanisms).
 Then, unreachable peers are members of the neighborhoods of reachable peers that our tool is able to collect.
-We identify the IP addresses form the neighborhood of that unreachable peer.
-As indicated above, this technique only misses those connections to other unreachable peers (that are unlikely to be established).
+We identify the IP address of each node that has a given unreachable peer as neighbour.
+The identified IP addresses form the neighborhood of that unreachable peers (that are unlikely to be established).